Yelp is one of the largest business directory websites on the internet.

 If you’d like to learn more about web scraping, read our guide on what web scraping is and what it’s usually used for.

 In order to quickly scrape Yelp data, we will use ParseHub, a free and powerful web scraper with a suite of incredibly useful features.
-Make sure to download it for free before our starting our web scraping project.
+Make sure to download it for free before starting your web scraping project.

 Scraping Yelp Data

 Alright, so let’s get scraping.
 For this example, let’s assume that we are a distributor of disposable coffee cups in Toronto.
 As a result, we are interested in building a list of coffee shops in Toronto with their phone number, address and other details.